cortes-ciriano-lab/SComatic/README.md

                         [Default: 103.47683488327257]
 ```

-In case that the user wants to estimate new Beta binomial parameters, this extra step should run (LINK).
+In case that the user wants to estimate new Beta binomial parameters, the following extra step should be run (LINK).

 ### Step 4.2
-Scomatic takes the output of the previous step (4.1) and applies additional filters based on external datasets (RNA editing and Panel of normals) , and flags clustered mutations.
+Scomatic takes the output of the previous step (4.1) and applies additional filters based on external datasets (RNA editing and Panel of Normals), and flags clustered mutations.
 High quality mutations are marked with the label “PASS” in the FILTER column of the output file.
-In case of using the provided [RNA editing](RNAediting) file, please cite these articles: [Tan et al. 2017](https://www.ncbi.nlm.nih.gov/pubmed/29022589), [Kiran et al. 2012](https://www.ncbi.nlm.nih.gov/pubmed/23074185) and [Picardi et al. 2017](https://www.ncbi.nlm.nih.gov/pubmed/27587585).
+When using the provided [RNA editing](RNAediting) file, please cite the following articles: [Tan et al. 2017](https://www.ncbi.nlm.nih.gov/pubmed/29022589), [Kiran et al. 2012](https://www.ncbi.nlm.nih.gov/pubmed/23074185) and [Picardi et al. 2017](https://www.ncbi.nlm.nih.gov/pubmed/27587585).

 - List of parameters:
 ```python